 — Trailer Erweiterte Fassung 2005.
 This (extended version trailer) was put together, I believe, by Michael Schlesinger.
 It uses new voiceover narration by L.Q.
 Jones.

-— Erweiterte Entfallene Szenen are five ‘missing scenes,’ the same as seen on the 2005 disc, but with the addition of a new commentary by me.
+— Erweiterte Entfallene Szenen are five ‘missing scenes,’ the same as seen on the 2005 disc, but with the addition of a new commentary by me and a music cut I put together.
 The first three raw-take scenes survived because they were kept as optical negative for a promo made for a 1965 sales reel.
 I believe that the last two scenes we see are provisional cuts assembled for the sales reel, not actual excised feature cuts.

 — Bildergalerien (Picture Galleries): three separate galleries of scene photos, advertising photos and character portraits, from the extensive archives of Mike Siegel, and my own collection, a group of color transparencies purchased from Eddie Brandt in 1979.
 They were digitally optimized by Craig Reardon.